What is in this leaflet

 How much to take

-Do not exceed taking a single tablet in 24 hours.
+Do not take more than a single tablet in 24 hours.

 How to take it